 What They Found

-Both pediatric patients who underwent primary reattachment and adjuvant HBOT for near-total ear avulsion achieved favorable aesthetic results and maintained ear function.
+Both paediatric patients who underwent primary reattachment and adjuvant HBOT for near-total ear avulsion achieved favorable aesthetic results and maintained ear function.
 This suggests that HBOT may augment the success of primary repair in such challenging cases.

 Canadian Relevance